 Reign: AD 434-453

-The Hunnic Empire was located near present-day Hungary, and it was home to the infamous Attila the Hun.
+The Hunnic Empire was located near present-day Hungary, and it was home to the infamous dictator, Attila the Hun.
 He liked to invade other empires.
 A lot.
 He successfully led invasions of the Byzantine empire, devastated the Balkans, and attempted many failed, yet extremely destructive, raids on the Western Roman Empire, Roman Gaul, and Italy.
-While he didn’t ultimately win, his aggressive tactics and eagerness to fight made him a formidable opponent.
+While he didn't ultimately win, his aggressive tactics and eagerness to fight made him a formidable opponent.
 He died shortly after razing much of Italy to the ground, and likely would have continued to plunder his way across the continent had he remained alive.
 Surprisingly, he died off the battlefield from unspecified internal bleeding on the night of his marriage (one of several).

 4. Genghis Khan

 Genghis Khan was born to be tough.
 His father, chief of his tribe, was killed when Khan was only nine by poisoning, and the fatherless boy was raised in poverty.
-He was raised by his mother who taught him the importance of strong political alliances, and while he was captured by his father’s former allies for some time, he escaped and began to unite the Mongol tribes on his own.
+He was raised by his mother who taught him the importance of strong political alliances, and while he was captured by his father's former allies for some time, he escaped and began to unite the Mongol tribes on his own.
 He proceeded to conquer much of China and Central Asia, and his methods were heartless.
-He killed civilians en masse more than once, including a massacre of the aristocrats of the Khwarezm Empire.
+The dictator killed civilians en masse more than once, including a massacre of the aristocrats of the Khwarezm Empire.
 He had so many wives and concubines that up to eight percent of men living in the region of the former Mongolian empire are genetic descendants of Khan.

 There were honestly too many empires to remember them all, but Timur was responsible for founding the Timurid Empire.
-He led ruthless military raids throughout much of western Asia, covering the area of modern-day Syria, Turkey, Iraq, and Iran.
-His military conquests weren’t the scary part, though.
+The dictator led ruthless military raids throughout much of western Asia, covering the area of modern-day Syria, Turkey, Iraq, and Iran.
+His military conquests weren't the scary part, though.
 As a leader, he was heartless.
 To end a rebellion after he successfully invaded the city of Delhi, he ordered a bloody massacre.
 When it was over, he mounted thousands of heads up on minarets.
 He also had a tower built out of live men, glued together with bricks and mortar.